fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 The ``applications`` contain the configuration of the ``bundles`` (and its services) to launch.
 The ``bundles`` contain the cpp implementation of the services, it may also contain some application sub-configuration.
-The ``libraries`` contain the data implementationn and the code shared with several bundles.
-The ``utilities`` are simple executable using the ``libraries``.
+The ``libraries`` contain the data implementation and the code shared with several bundles.
+The ``utilities`` are simple executables using the ``libraries``.

 In this example, we will only explain how to create a basic application with the existing bundles.
-Further Tutorials will explain how to use and create service and bundles.
+Further Tutorials will explain how to use and create services and bundles.

 A fw4spl application is organized around three main files :
  * CMakeLists.txt